-The licensing hearing, triggered by letters of concern, is an informal process for a Class N license application (Chapter 310).
-The hearing is conducted by the Hearing Officer who makes a recommendation to the City Council.
 The City classifies about 35 types of business activities requiring neighborhood notification.
-For example, a Class N license is required for entertainment, second hand dealerships, auto repair and liquor/drinking establishments.
-This hearing process provides an opportunity for the applicant to state his or her reasons for the application and allows the impacted neighborhood to voice concerns (i.e., noise, parking, trash, etc,).
+Under Chapter 310, the licensing hearing, triggered by letters of concern, is an informal process for a Class N license application.
+Some examples of Class N licenses are entertainment, second hand dealerships, auto repair and liquor/drinking establishments.
+The Hearing Officer conducts the hearing and makes a recommendation to the City Council.
+The hearing process provides an opportunity for an applicant to state his or her reasons for the application and allows the impacted neighborhood to voice concerns (i.e., noise, parking, trash, etc,).
 During the hearing, when appropriate, license conditions addressing concerns are discussed and worked into the development of recommendations for City Council consideration.
 The City Council is the final authority on whether a license application is approved or denied.
 All responsible parties and interested parties (which include affected residents who have made objections to or voiced support for an application) are informed by letter about when and where the hearing will take place.

 At the hearing, City Staff will give a report and the applicant and interested parties will be given an opportunity to testify and present information, photos or other documents.
 The Hearing Officer will take all of this into account to develop a recommendation for Council consideration.
 Occasionally, a recommendation cannot be made at the hearing and the matter will be laid over or continued to allow the applicant and/or staff time to gather more information.
 The hearings are quite informal but it is still expected that cell phones and pagers will be turned off, and City staff, applicants and interested parties will address one another respectfully.
 (NOTE: If you need an interpreter for your hearing, please call 651-266-8585 for us to arrange one.)